Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 11 Agustus 2025 06.26.55 UTC
+- WIB: Senin, 11 Agustus 2025 09.29.52 UTC
-- WITA: Senin, 11 Agustus 2025 07.26.55 UTC
+- WITA: Senin, 11 Agustus 2025 10.29.52 UTC
-- WIT: Senin, 11 Agustus 2025 08.26.55 UTC
+- WIT: Senin, 11 Agustus 2025 11.29.52 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: friendship
+Kategori: motivational